ging/fiware-idm-deprecated/README.rst

 When the Identity Manager is installed, as well as every time it is updated, some check tasks will be run.
-These tasks will especially look for missing settings in the config files, and tell you to manually fix them or even try to figure them out.
+These tasks will especially look for missing settings in the config files, and tell you to manually fix them or even try to figure them out automatically.

-You can run these checks whenever you want, simply running the following:
+You can also run these checks whenever you want, simply running the following:

 ::

     fab check_all

-You can check each component separately:
+Each component can be checked separately:

 - Front-end: ``fab horizon.check``
 - Back-end: ``fab keystone.check``